CraftingSoftware/practical07-oop/README.md

 good - 201
 ```

-In `writing/reflection.md`, describe the high-level behavior of the Object-Oriented term frequency program.
-Also, provide examples of code from the Object-Oriented program that reflect the constraints associated with the Object-Oriented programming style.

 Read through the Object-Oriented program, line-by-line, making sure that you understand how the program produces its output.
 Then, in `writing/reflection.md`, describe the overall purpose of each of the classes in the Object-Oriented program and the behaviors of the methods listed in the reflection question.

 ### Parametrize a Given Test